-Harry Golden was a blogger “ahead of his time…”
+Harry Golden, a blogger “ahead of his time…”

 * * * *

-The name of this blog is a “take-off on the Carolina Israelite.”
+I named this blog as a “take-off on the Carolina Israelite.”

-The Israelite was a pre-Internet blog of sorts.
-It was a newspaper – more a newsletter – done up by Harry Golden, seen above.
-He was a noted “journalist, social critic, and humorist.”
-And Harry (1902-1981) published the Israelite from 1944 to 1968.
-It consisted “almost exclusively of essays and writings by Golden.”
-He used it to discourse on “atheism, socialism, literature, and his boyhood experiences.”
-In turn his writing style reflected a “lifetime of voracious reading, and the Jewish immigrant experience of his boyhood.”
+The Israelite was a pre-Internet blog, of sorts.
+More a newsletter, it was done up by Harry Golden (1902-1981).
+A noted “journalist, social critic, and humorist,” he published the Israelite from 1944 to 1968. (“[A]lmost exclusively of essays and writings by Golden.”)
+He wrote of things like “atheism, socialism, literature, and his boyhood experiences.”
+His writing style reflected a “lifetime of voracious reading, and the Jewish immigrant experience of his boyhood.”

 And he wrote books, including For 2 Cents Plain, as seen at right.